Mild — Worry Is Present but Manageable

 Worry shows up, but you still function

-Roughly 20-30% of adults screen in this band on the GAD-7
+Roughly 20-30% of adults land in this band

-A mild anxiety score indicates some anxious symptoms are present but they are not severely impairing day-to-day life.
-On the GAD-7 (Spitzer et al., 2006, Archives of Internal Medicine) a total of 5-9 out of 21 is labelled mild and is usually managed with watchful waiting, self-help, or brief psychological support rather than medication.
+Some anxious signs are present, but they are not severely interfering with day-to-day life.
 You probably notice more worry, muscle tension, sleep interruption, or irritability than you want—but you are still going to work, keeping commitments, and maintaining relationships.
-This is the band where early intervention has the highest payoff because small changes in sleep, caffeine, exposure, and cognitive habits often bring you back to minimal without clinical treatment.
+This is the band where early care tends to have the highest payoff, because small shifts in sleep, caffeine, exposure, and thinking habits often bring you back to steady without intensive treatment.
+This is a self-reflection tool, not a clinical diagnosis.
+If you are struggling, talk to a licensed professional.

 Strengths